Lucifer1662/Over-Hooked/README.md

     return terrain;
 }
 ```
 The fish movement is performed in terms of `Tick`.
 Each fish was allocated with a random rotation and initial tick time (same for all) when it was spawned.
 The time would start to count down once the fish has spawned.
 The fish would move to the given new position with random generated speed according to its type for the first 2/3 of the tick time.
 Then it would pause and stay at the current position for the rest 1/3 tick time before the next tick cycle starts.
-When the tick timer reached 0, a new position would be generated for the fish to move towards and a new random tick time would be asigned for the current tick cycle.
+When the tick timer reached 0, a new position would be generated for the fish to move towards and a new random tick time would be assigned for the current tick cycle.

 ```C#
 void Update(){